-DATING SAFETY TIPS: Do's & Don'ts.
+DATING SAFETY TIPS: Do's & Don'ts for better results

 Every member of PreQM successfully completes our proprietary screening process.
 The PreQM vetting method may include various background checks.
 As a result, all members successfully master the process.
 That said, nothing is perfect.
 Dating is like the rest of your life: use common sense.
 If something does not add up, please contact us via phone or email and share your feedback.
 Complete and submit your candid feedback forms.
 Your input is crucial.
 We really want to know.